 Financial Rating: Getting a policy from a company that has a strong financial rating is best.
 This is important because it illustrates the strength of the company’s financial future and its ability to pay claims when due.

 Payout Structure: Compare the payout structure during the waiting period.
 The most common is a return of paid premiums plus 10% interest given to the beneficiary if death occurs during this time.
 However, some companies have varying interest rates.
 You should never wait more than 2 years to be fully covered.

 AIG’s Guaranteed Issue policy is great life insurance for heart failure patients, with only a 2-year waiting period.

 Captive vs. Independent Agents

-The way that captive and independent insurance agents go about getting final expense insurance for their clients is very different.
+The way captive and independent insurance agents get final expense insurance for their clients is very different.

 Captive: These agents are only able to sell products from the one company that they represent.
 Usually, they have limited offerings or higher prices.